mypoolin/mypoolin-server/README.md

 - Parameters -
   1. beneficiary_virtual_address (UPI Virtual Address of beneficiary to be validated)
   2. beneficiary_amount (Amount to be credited to the beneficiary)
+  3. comment (Message you want to send to user (only alphanumeric, max 15 characters))

 **_Sample Request_**